 Fun at BallPoint Social Club

-I hope October is treating you well.
 I recently got invited to visit BallPoint Social Club and I jumped at the opportunity.
 I had actually been planning a visit to BallPoint and the invite couldn’t have come at a better time.
 BallPoint Social Club is a social space that combines food and play, to encourage people to bond and socialise.

 BallPoint Social Club’s Location